IFE-Fiware/common_components/documents/README.md

 ### Redis Commander

-Redis commander is a frontend allowing to visualisa the data stored in redis-master
+Redis commander is a frontend allowing to visualise the data stored in redis-master

 ![Redis_commander](images/RedisCommander.png)

-The password for redis commander is stored in a HashiCopr Vault Secret in the vaut "common-redis secret".
+The password for redis commander is stored in a HashiCorp Vault Secret in the vault "common-redis secret".

 Note!!!
 To log in, we use the password stored in the "rediscommander" variable, but as a username, we should enter "admin" and not "rediscommander"!